rawrtc/rawrtc/Readme.md

 without having to write the required DTLS and ICE stacks.
 An example of such a testing tool is [dctt][dctt] which uses the kernel SCTP stack of FreeBSD.

+Building:

+This tool is not built by default.
+In order to build it, set the cached CMake flag `SCTP_REDIRECT_TRANSPORT` to `ON` when building, like so:

+    cd <path-to-rawrtc>/build
+    cmake -DCMAKE_INSTALL_PREFIX=${PWD}/prefix -DSCTP_REDIRECT_TRANSPORT=ON ..
+    make install

+Note that this tool contains intel-specific code and will not build for non-intel system like ARM.

 Usage:

     sctp-redirect-transport <0|1 (ice-role)> <redirect-ip> <redirect-port>